hercules-ci/gitlab-haskell/README.md

 An example of an application using this library is `gitlab-tools`, which is a command line tool for bulk GitLab transactions [link](https://gitlab.com/robstewart57/gitlab-tools).

+Unsurprisingly, this library is maintained on GitLab: [GitLab project](https://gitlab.com/robstewart57/gitlab-haskell).